amazon-ion/ion-docs/cookbook.md

 This cookbook provides code samples for some simple Amazon Ion use cases.

-Currently, this covers the [ion-java][1] implementation, but will be amended with samples from other language implementations as they become available.

 ## How to use this cookbook

 For readability, all examples of Ion data used in this cookbook will be